openlab-at-city-tech/openlab/wp-content/plugins/wti-like-post/readme.txt

 WTI Like Post is a plugin for adding like (thumbs up) and unlike (thumbs down) functionality for posts/pages.
 On admin end alongwith handful of configuration settings, it will show a list of most liked posts/pages.
 If you have already liked a post/page and now you dislike it, then the old voting will be cancelled and vice-versa.
 You can reset the settings to default and the like/unlike counts for all/selected posts/pages as well.
 It comes with two widgets, one to display the most liked posts/pages for a given time range and another to show recently liked posts.

 = PRO Features =
-1. Functionality for getting automatic plugin updates as a standard wordpress plugin update process
+1. Functionality for getting automatic plugin updates as a standard wordpress plugin update process.
-2. Has 2 template files which can be used to show most liked posts through out the site and the most liked posts by an author on author page
+2. Action hook available for successful voting so that you can attach any functionality like sending thank you mail to user.
+There are 2 other hooks available for further customizing the message you see on page load and ajax call.
+3. Functionality for viewing like, unlike, total counts for individual post on admin Most Liked Posts screen.
+You can also view users who voted for each of them.
+This works only when logged in users are allowed to vote.
+4. Buddypress activity integration to show activity updates when a user likes and dislikes any content.
+5. Functionality for highlighting the like/unlike icon on successful voting and page load.
-3. Compatible with multisite set up
+6. Compatible with multisite set up.
-4. Can be used with custom post types
+7. Can be used with custom post types.
+You can show most liked posts based on custom post types using shortcode and widget.
-5. Shortcode to place the like/unlike buttons inside post content
-6. Functionality for disabling the plugin css file so that you can use custom css from your theme
+8. Functionality for disabling the plugin css file so that you can use custom css from your theme.
+9. Functionality for redirecting user to a specific page on successful voting.
-7. Functionality for showing the like/unlike buttons for post excerpts
+10. Functionality for showing the like/unlike buttons for post excerpts.
-8. Functionality for allowing/disallowing author to vote against own post with custom message
+11. Functionality for allowing/disallowing author to vote against own post with custom message.
-9. Option to save plugin settings and table after plugin uninstallation in case you need to reuse the data in future
+12. Option to save plugin settings and table after plugin un-installation in case you need to reuse the data in future.
-10. Functionality to disable auto-loading of the like/unlike buttons so that you can use the template tag <?php GetWtiLikePost()?> inside your theme
+13. Functionality to disable auto-loading of the like/unlike buttons so that you can use the template tag <?php GetWtiLikePost()?> inside your theme or [wtilp_buttons] inside post/page content using the editor.
+Please note that [wtilp_buttons] is NOT a shortcode.
-11. Functionality to store voting counts (like, unlike, total) as post meta which can be used to show posts sorted by voting counts
+14. Functionality to store voting counts (like, unlike, total) as post meta which can be used to show posts sorted by voting counts.
+15. Functionality to have default message to encourage users to like posts.
+16. Functionality to show users who liked a post below the like/unlike buttons.
+17. In total 6 styles of buttons for like/unlike functionality.
+18. Functionality to show like count for each post in admin post list/edit section.
+19. Has 2 template files which can be used to show most liked posts throughout the site and the most liked posts by an author on author page.
-12. Functionality to use texts instead of like/unlike images in case you want to have some encouraging message which can't be conveyed using images
+20. Functionality to use texts instead of like/unlike images in case you want to have some encouraging texts which can not be conveyed using images.
-13. Functionality for adding default like/unlike entries for posts when they are created
+21. Functionality for adding default like/unlike entries i.e. 0 for posts and pages when they are created.
-14. Functionality to show most liked/unliked posts from selected categories on Most Liked/Unliked Posts widget
+22. Functionality to show most liked/unliked posts from selected categories on Most Liked/Unliked Posts widget.
-15. Functionality to show posts liked/unliked by all users or the logged in user on the widget and also shortcode for showing the same on a page
+23. Functionality to show posts liked/unliked by all users or the logged in user on the widget and also shortcode for showing the same on a page.
-16. Wide range of time including hours to have more control on the posts shown on the widget
+24. Wide range of time including hours to have more control on the posts shown on the widget.
-17. Most Liked/Unliked Category Posts widget to show posts liked/unliked on the specific category page
+25. Most Liked/Unliked Category Posts widget to show posts liked/unliked on the specific category page.
-18. Functionality to show post title, like/unlike count, excerpt, thumbnail, author, categories, tags on all the available widgets
+26. Functionality to show post excerpt, thumbnail on all the available widgets.
-19. Functionality to have default message to encourage users to like posts
-20. Functionality to see users who liked a post below the like/unlike buttons
-21. In total 6 styles of buttons for like/unlike functionality
-22. Functionality to see like count for each post in admin post list/edit section

 **PRO Plugin URL:** http://www.webtechideas.com/product/wti-like-post-pro/ PRO manual is available for downloading on the last section of the page.

 **PRO Plugin Demo URL:** http://demowp.webtechideas.com/

+**PRO Plugin Support Forum:** http://support.webtechideas.com/forums/forum/wti-like-post-pro/

 = Standard features =
 1. AJAX thumbs up/down functionality without refreshing your screen